leap71/leap71.github.io/coding-for-engineers/4-classes.md

 and you are back to just writing `Voxels`.

-All classes in C# are organized using Namespaces, even the built-in ones.
-Most of them use the `System` Namespace.
-And because this Namespace is so prevalent, the compiler assumes that you are always `using System`.
+All classes in C# are organized using namespaces, even the built-in ones.
+Most of them use the `System` namespace.
+And because the `System` namespace is so omnipresent, the compiler assumes that you are always `using System`.

 So, with that knowledge, let's complete our class definition and start using it.

 ## Class definition

-Let's pick a Namespace to use for our project, let's call it `CSForEngineers` and paste in our previous class definition.
+Let's pick a namespace to use for our project, let's call it `CSForEngineers` and paste in our previous class definition.

 ```c#
 namespace CSForEngineers